 Dylan’s final album of the 1960s was a light-hearted country collection.
 It’s notable for Dylan’s different voice – he’d stopped smoking temporarily, and utilises a deeper country croon.
 There are a couple of strong songs here – ‘I Threw It All Away’ is a strong single that’s now half forgotten, while ‘Lay Lady Lay’ is the best known piece – but a lot of Nashville Skyline is tuneful, but not among Dylan’s best work.

 Bob Dylan’s debut album is almost entirely made of covers, and it’s a good sampler of the Greenwich Village folk clubs in New York.
-The young Bob Dylan’s charismatic enough to add some life to these well worn folk songs.
-He also slips in a couple of originals that hint as his potential as a writer – ‘Song For Woody’, dedicated to role-model Woody Guthrie, is a surprisingly heartfelt moment from an often cryptic man.
+The young Bob Dylan’s provides enough charisma to add life to these well worn folk songs.
+He also slips in a couple of originals that hint as his potential as a writer – ‘Song For Woody’, dedicated to role-model Woody Guthrie, is a surprisingly honest moment from an often cryptic man.

 Another Side of Bob Dylan